Reference

 r.warn()

 The HTTP request object is available only in the ngx_http_js_module module.
-All string properties of the object are byte strings.
+Before 0.8.5, all string properties of the object were byte strings.

 r.args{}